What is typography?

 What, then, is required of the typographer, or perhaps one should say, for typography to exist or occur?
 Both Baudin and Burnhill ( himself perhaps following Baudin ) point to ‘literacy’, though literacy particularly defined.

-For Burnhill, literacy, which was both requirement and goal of his course at the Stafford College of Art and Design, was to be ‘extend[ed] through the study and practice of typographic designing’ as well as drawing, photography, and three-dimensional work such as exhibition displays.
-This suggests that ‘literacy’ for him had to do not only with writing, reading, and analyzing a text clearly, but also with coordinating mind, eye, and hand: learning to think, to see, and to do in harmony and good order.
+For Burnhill, literacy, which was both requirement and goal of his course at the Stafford College of Art and Design, was to be ‘extend[ed] through the study and practice of typographic designing’ as well as drawing, photography, and three-

 For Baudin, literacy involved, or should involve, skill not only in writing but also in the visual organization of the text; writing at the dawn of desktop publishing and with the experience of previous shifts in the technology and therefore the culture of written communication, he could see the importance of training everyone in both the abstract and concrete parts of writing, in clarifying thought and its visual representation.
-This is a demotic version of Kinross’s ideal that there be no discrete boundary between typographical and editorial work ( ‘For a typography of details’ ).
+This is a demotic version of Kinross’s ideal that there be no discrete boundary between typographical and editorial work ( ‘For a typography of details’ ), a notion also espoused by Max Bruinsma and no doubt others.
+It is how I have approached and understood my work at its truest, even though the extent and complexity of this kind of contribution is rarely noticed.

-The almost total ignorance among teachers and practitioners, employers and patrons, let alone the public, of what actually constitutes typography makes it difficult enough to flourish in the field.
-A political movement opposed to intellectual tools, social acts, public service – all of which good typography is – makes it even harder, and even more critical, to practice this discipline today.
+This almost total ignorance among teachers and practitioners, employers and patrons, let alone the public, of what actually constitutes typography makes it difficult enough to flourish in the field and underscores Baudin’s plea.
+A political movement opposed to intellectual tools, social acts, public service – all of which good typography is – makes it even harder, but also even more critical, to cultivate this discipline today.